Once upon a time jalan Braga Bandung was the most prestigious street in the city. Bandung got its nickname as the Parijs

 Due to the historical and relaxed ambience of Braga street, many visitors love to stay in this area.
 Over the years, there are several hotels opened here, all of them are chained hotels both local and international.

 Having completed your day in jalan Braga Bandung, what would be next in your list?
-Have you visited other parts in Bandung? or the towns surrounding Bandung, such as the Lembang, Ciwidey and Garut?
+Perhaps exploring highlands such as Puncak and Garut, or have fun in the beach?